 - Reverse cycle units are now modernised with many user friendly features and can be controlled by mobile via Wi-Fi control.

-All that is required is for a Rapid Cold member to inspect your property, size up and design your duct work.
+All that is required is for a Rapid Cold member to inspect your property, size up and design your duct or pipe work.
 From here, we will offer you our prices, which include decommissioning and removing your old unit/s.

-- Get your heater serviced once every two years.
+- Get your gas heater serviced once every two years.
 This will ensure your heater runs safely and efficiently.

 - Only use a qualified gasfitter.
 Ask your gasfitter for a Compliance Certificate on completion of any installation work.